Sef Gonzales

-Sef Gonzales (born 16 September 1980) is a Filipino Australian man who was convicted and sentenced to life imprisonment for the July 2001 murders of his father Teodoro "Teddy" Gonzales (46), his mother Mary Loiva Gonzales (43), and his sister Clodine Gonzales (18), in Sydney, New South Wales, Australia.
+Sef Gonzales (born 16 September 1980) is a Filipino Australian murderer who was convicted and sentenced to life imprisonment for the July 2001 murders of his father Teodoro "Teddy" Gonzales (46), his mother Mary Loiva Gonzales (43), and his sister Clodine Gonzales (18), in Sydney, New South Wales, Australia.
 As a result of notoriety surrounding the sale of the house where the crimes occurred, the New South Wales government made it illegal to not disclose information related to the history of a property.

 Background

 Sef Gonzales was born in 1980 in Baguio, Benguet, Philippines, to Teddy Gonzales, a lawyer, and his wife Loiva Claridades, who had married in 1977.
 In 1983, Sef's sister Clodine was born.
 After the 1990 Luzon earthquake destroyed the family's home and business, a newly built 40-room hotel (from the rubble of which Gonzales was rescued by his father), the family emigrated to Australia.
 The family settled in Sydney, New South Wales, and by the late 1990s, Teddy had requalified as a lawyer, set up a successful law firm specialising in immigration, and purchased a plot of land in North Ryde.

 The Gonzales family appeared to be close-knit: the parents, however, were devout Catholics who had high hopes and strict expectations for their children.
 In particular, they had hoped their son would perform well academically, give up his musical and singing aspirations, and embark on a career in medicine or law.
 After attending Parramatta Marist High School, Gonzales studied medical science at the University of New South Wales but withdrew after two years.
 He then enrolled in law at Macquarie University.

 Performing poorly in his courses and at risk of expulsion, Gonzales tried to cover up his failure by falsifying his grades.
-When this was revealed by his sister to his parents, they threatened to withdraw certain privileges such as the use of his prized car, a green Ford Festiva.
+When this was revealed by his sister to their parents, they threatened to withdraw certain privileges such as the use of his prized car, a green Ford Festiva.
 Gonzales also argued with his mother over a girlfriend of whom she disapproved, and his family threatened to disinherit him.
 This, along with Gonzales' desire to inherit the family's assets, were later established by police as motives for killing his family.